-Figure 9 - Midblock curb extension works to narrow a road adjacent to a school without moving existing curbs
+Figure 5 - Curb extension works to narrow a road adjacent to a school

-Source: Dan Burden
+Source: Googlemaps

-3.5-4 Curb Ramps
+3.4-4 Curb Ramps

-Curb ramps improve access for all - those in wheelchairs, people wheeling strollers, and older adults.
-Curb ramps shall be designed in accordance with the recommendations of ADAAG, the

-WSDOT Standard Specifications, and the City of Spokane Standard Plans and General Special Provisions.
+Curb ramps improve access for all - those in wheelchairs, people wheeling strollers, visually impaired individuals, and older adults.
+Curb ramps shall be designed in accordance with the recommendations of ADAAG, the WSDOT Standard Specifications, and the City of Spokane Standard Plans and General Special Provisions.
 Curb ramps shall be located in accordance with the City of Spokane Standard Plans, SMC 17H.010.200, and SMC 17H.010.210E.
 Rehabilitation activities, whether capital or pavement maintenance, shall include ADA compliance updates as required by federal regulations.

-Placing two ADA curb ramps per corner is recommended along arterial corridors, and particularly in Pedestrian Priority Areas as defined in the Pedestrian Master Plan.
+Placing two ADA curb ramps per corner is recommended along arterial corridors, and on local streets in Pedestrian Priority Areas as defined in the Pedestrian Master Plan.
 Ramps should be aligned such that the tactile texture "points" to the opposing ramp across the street.
 The use of two ramps per corner is most effective where sidewalks are separated from the roadway by a buffer.
-Where redevelopment is concerned, as well as on local access streets, the use of single curb ramps per corner may be appropriate.